BlueEquinoxDev/waste-detection-aidl/README.md

 - **Outputs:**
 Train of the Mask2former in taco1 for 12 epochs:
 ![taco1_mask2former](readme_images/train_mask2former_taco1.png)
-Best model is found at epoch 10 and metrics are compute.
+Best model is found at epoch 10 and metrics are computed.

 - **Metrics**: